Clinical Mental Health Counseling Program: Frequently Asked Questions

 Complete applications are due February 1 of each year.
 We do not begin reviewing any applications until after that date.

-The faculty screening committee will review all applications to the program and select a group of about 15 applicants for personal interviews.
-Those interviews are usually scheduled for late February or early March.
+The faculty admissions committee will review all applications to the program and select approximately 15 applicants to invite for personal interviews.
+The interviews are typically scheduled for early March and may be conducted via Zoom or on campus, depending on the applicant's preference.

 Admission offers are typically made by mid-March and teaching assistantship decisions are typically made by mid-April.